joevandyk/joevandyk.github.com/_drafts/2013-08-24-store-page-views-in-postgresql.md

         "page_views_user_id_fkey" FOREIGN KEY (user_id) REFERENCES users(id)

-Every page view is stored in this table.
+Every user's page view is stored in this table.
 The page view is inserted after the page is generated.
-In Rails, we do this in an after_filter in the controller.
+In Rails, we do this in an `after_filter` in the controller.

-page_views has a foreign key to the sessions table, so we can associated user sessions to page_views.
+`page_views` has a foreign key to the `sessions` table.
 We run multiple sites off the same database, so there's also a reference to the sites table.

 If the user is logged in, we store the user's id for each page view.